Use this service to:

 - had your driving licence stolen

-Email DVSA with the subject title ‘Unavoidable short notice cancellation’.
+Email the Driver and Vehicles Standard Agency (DVSA) with the subject title ‘Unavoidable short notice cancellation’.

 Attach proof of the reason you’ve had to change your appointment.
 This can be:

 - a letter from your school or college confirming you have an exam at the same time as your appointment

 - a crime number and contact name of the police officer if you’ve had your driving licence stolen

 - a fit note or medical certificate from a healthcare professional such as your GP